mufasa1611/cody/README.md

      ![Navbar](/assets/img/nav.png)

   - The Navigation bar is fixed on the top of the page and responsive.
 Thus the look and placement on all three sections of the website is consistent.
 It helps the user to easily move from one section to another.
 It includes the company logo on the left side and the navigation menu on the right side.
-For better visibiliy, the menu items change their color when the mouse hovers over one of them and when they get clicked.
+For better visibiliy, the menu items change their color when the mouse hovers over one of them and when they get clicked and they stay yellow until the user clicks another link.

 ### Landing page Background Image

  ![Landing Page background](/assets/img/main.png)

-- The landing area includes a background photo and a text overlay that together clearly identify the purpose of the business and the type of products it sells.
+- The landing area includes a background photo and a text overlay that clearly identify the purpose of the business and the type of products it sells.
 The background color is gradient to ensure visibiliy of the text.
 The button below links to the "about" section.
 It changes the color when the mouse hovers over it.

 ## The About section

-This section can either be viewed by scrolling down the page to the next section below the main section or by clicking the "About" link on the navigation bar or by clicking the button on the main landing index page.
+This section can either be viewed by

+- scrolling down the page to the next section below the main section
+- clicking the "About" link on the navigation bar
+- clicking the button on the main landing index page

 This section features a symbol team photo and gives the user a short summary of the companys history, roots and information of the range of products and services offered.
 When the screen size gets smaller, the photo is shrinking and displayed under the text.

 ![About](/assets/img/about.png)